 - Article rejection with a ban on submission to the journal for three years

 Since issue 45(2), authors retain their copyright and distribution rights.
 For the publication of the article, authors are required to sign a publication agreement using a form provided upon acceptance of the manuscript for publication in MEE journal under the Creative Commons CC BY 4.0 license.
 Authors will grant MEE journal the right to: 1) carry out any operations aimed at increasing the visibility and dissemination of the manuscript and 2) provide free access to the text at all times.

 The long-term archiving of Mesure et Évaluation en Éducation (MEE) journal is ensured by Portico.

 Carla Barroso da Costa, Ph.D, Université du Québec à Montréal, Canada

 Nathalie Younès, Ph.D, Université Clermont Auvergne - INSPE, France

 Members of the editoral board

-France Fontaine, Ph.D, Université du Québec en Outaouais, Canada
+Sylvie Fontaine, Ph.D., Université du Québec en Outaouais, Canada

 If you are an expert in the measurement, assessment and evaluation field and are interested in getting involved in the journal’s activities (evaluation, management, etc.), please contact the journal’s editor-in-chief, whose contact information appears in the Contact section.